Can the King Sack his Prime Minister

 “Parliament has sovereign and uncontrollable authority in the making, confirming, enlarging, restraining, abrogating, repealing, reviving and expounding of laws concerning matters of all possible denominations ecclesiastical or temporal, civil, military, maritime or criminal.
 This being the place where that absolute despotic power, which must in all Governments reside somewhere, is entrusted by the Constitution of those kingdoms”.

-The King may be removed or his powers (as is the case with the Sultans) curtailed by the Prime Minister who holds sway over all of government.
+The King may be removed or his powers (as is the case with the Sultans) may be curtailed by the Prime Minister who holds sway over all of government.
 But these are exclusive powers of parliament in the hands of the prime minister of the day to exercise.
-And the conditions that go with such extreme contingencies as a sacking of a prime minister will not likely arise because the government like any other mature government has alternatives to dealing with extreme situations which are not often the subject of public discussion.
+And the conditions that go with such extreme contingencies as a sacking of a prime minister will not likely arise because the government of Malaysia like any other mature government has alternatives to dealing with extreme situations which are not often the subject of public discussion.

 There was a close call however in the 1980’s and Dr. Mahathir exercised these powers as prime minister against the then King and can’t claim ignorance of the constitutional powers in the hands of the prime minister to exercise against any threat from any King.